Information about rabies in Ontario, and what to do if you think you’ve come into contact with rabies.

 Rabies management in Ontario

-Rabies response and prevention in Ontario is a joint effort involving members of the public, Public Health, veterinarians, the Ministry of Health (MOH), the Ministry of Agriculture Food and Rural Affairs (OMAFRA) and the Ministry of Northern Development, Mines, Natural Resources and Forestry (NDMNRF).
+Rabies response and prevention in Ontario is a joint effort involving members of the public, Public Health, veterinarians, the Ministry of Health (MOH), the Ministry of Agriculture Food and Rural Affairs (OMAFRA) and the ministry.

 Learn how Ontario controls rabies in wildlife by dropping baits that contain vaccine in urban, forested, and rural agricultural areas.

 Learn about wildlife rabies outbreaks, how we control outbreaks and where rabies control operations will take place in 2021.